roman-milk/roman-milk.github.io/the-new-lawn.md

+===

- ****** The New Lawn ****** byJust_Plain_Bob© I sat there in stunned silence and listened as Clara tore my image of myself to pieces.
+I sat there in stunned silence and listened as Clara tore my image of myself to pieces.
 I'd always thought that making love twice a week was often enough, especially if you didn't want children and early on Clara and I decided that we wouldn't be good parents.
 And I almost always brought her to orgasm - didn't that make me an adequate lover?

  "Why in heavens name have you never spoken to me about this?"
 I wanted to know.